 Waymo is a self-driving technology development company with a mission to make it safe and easy for people and things to get where they're going.
-During the six months ended June 30, 2020, Waymo completed its externally led investment round, bringing the total funding to \$3.2 billion, which includes investment from Alphabet.
+In the first half of 2020, Waymo completed its externally led investment round, bringing the total funding to \$3.2 billion, which includes investment from Alphabet.
 No gain or loss was recognized.

 The investments related to external parties were accounted for as equity transactions and resulted in recognition of noncontrolling interests.